Classical dynamics of infinite particle systems in an operator algebraic framework: Introduction

-Another reason to consider the commutative resolvent algebra is that $\CR(X)$ equals the inductive limit of the net of $\CR(V)$, for all finite dimensional here $V\subset X$ where the connecting maps defining the this limit are $\pi^*_V:\CR(V)\to \CR(W)$, for $V\subset W$.
-This makes it possible to study approximations of infinite by finite classical systems which is a convenient way in studying the thermodynamic limit on increasing lattice models.
+In contrast to $C_0(X)$, the C*-algebra $\CR(X)$ is a non-trivial subalgebra of $C_b(X)$, and yet, for finite subspaces $V\subseteq X$ the algebra $C_0(V)$ is embedded in $\CR(X)$ by the pull-back of the projection onto $V$.
+In fact, $\CR(X)$ is the inductive limit of such $C_0(V)$, and thus forms a conveniently small class of well-behaved quasi-local classical observables (cf. \cite{Buchholz_Grundling_2008,vanNuland_2019,vanNuland_2022}), as opposed to $C_b(X)$.
+This inductive limit furthermore makes it possible to study the thermodynamic limit.
 A major advantage is that physical emergent features such as the occurrence of spontaneous symmetry breaking and phase transitions in infinite systems can be analyzed from approximations of the relatively well-known finite subsystems \cite{Moretti_vandeVen_2021,vandeVen_2022}, which describe these phenomena in real matter \cite{vandeVen_2023}.

-From a technical point of view the paper profits from the strategy applied in \cite{vanNuland_Stienstra_2019} where phase space analysis is carried out to prove stability for finite systems of particles with compact configuration space.
-To extend these results to noncompact configuration spaces is however still a technical exercise.
-The subsequent extension to infinite systems is done by an elegant algebraic argument, inspired by but greatly extending \cite{Robinson}, which also shows why we can go far beyond nearest-neighbor interactions.
+The first main contribution of this paper, Theorem \ref{thm: CR stable}, is to show that the commutative resolvent algebra is invariant under the time evolution of any Hamiltonian $H$ of the very general form \eqref{eq:H intro}.
+The second main contribution, Theorem \ref{thm: final goal}, then shows that, for each specific $H$ (fixing the numbers $\{m_k\}_{k\in\Gamma},\{\nu_k\}_{k\in\Gamma}$ and potentials $\{V_{kl}\}_{k,l\in\Gamma}$) the C*-algebra $\CR(X)$ has a nontrivial subalgebra that forms a C*-dynamical system for this specific dynamics.
+The latter actually follows quite easily from the former by an adapted argument of \cite{Buchholz_Grundling_2008}.
+Different dynamics may induce different subalgebras, but they will always be contained in $\CR(X)$, therefore making them accessible for subsequent analysis concerning states, symmetry breaking, phase transitions, et cetera. \\\\ Compared to traditional measure-theoretic and probalistic approaches, the algebraic approach has several advantages, of which we highlight two.

+A first advantage is that the algebraic approach enables the study of classical KMS states.
+The classical KMS condition, introduced in \cite{Gallavotti_Verboven_1975}, is an analogue of the usual (quantum) KMS condition, now formulated in terms of a commutative C*-algebra, a Poisson bracket, and a globally defined automorphism, all of which are present in our current setting.
+Solutions to this equation, known as classical KMS states, are expected to encode the equilibrium properties of the system as a function of temperature \cite{Drago_Pettinari_Ven,Drago_Pettinari_Ven2,Drago_vandeVen_2023}.
+In contrast to the quantum case, at the classical level there exists another much better known notion of thermodynamic equilibrium, namely that described by the Dobrushin--Lanford--Ruelle (DLR) equations and Gibbs measures.
+In general, however, these two notions do not necessarily coincide.
+The commutative resolvent algebra therefore opens up an entirely new domain of the study of thermodynamic equilibrium through both these concepts.